rsepassi/zigcoro/README.md

 ## Performance

+## Context switching

-The benchmark measures the cost of a context switch from one coroutine to another by bouncing back and forth between 2 coroutines millions of times.
+This benchmark measures the cost of a context switch from one coroutine to another by bouncing back and forth between 2 coroutines millions of times.

 From a run on an AMD Ryzen Threadripper PRO 5995WX: